djdvorak/Data-Analysis-Projects/Classification_Demo/README.md

 ![Accuracy Scores](classification_scores.png)

-We can see that each of the selected classificatino algorithms performs quite well on the small Iris data set.
+We can see that each of the selected classification algorithms performs quite well on the small Iris data set.
 The K-means clustering algorithm performed the poorest and the K-nearest neighbours algorithm performed the best.
 Hopefully this has been a helpful overview of how to apply a range of algorithms to classify data.